Qengineering/PaddleOCR-Lite-Document/README.md

 $ cd Paddle-Lite
 # build 64-bit Paddle Lite (±1 hour)
 $ ./lite/tools/build_linux.sh --arch=armv8 --with_extra=ON --with_cv=ON --with_static_lib=ON
-# Once build, you will have the following directories:
+# Once built, you will have the following directories:
 Paddle-Lite/inference_lite_lib.android.armv8/
 ├── cxx                                        C++ prebuild library
 |   ├── include                                C++